 20. Explain to students that organizing data is an important science thinking skill.
 There are many ways to organize.
 A particularly helpful method for charting information from a scientific experiment is called the T-chart.
-Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g. The Effect of Contaminants on Ground Water Seepage.).
+Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g., The Effect of Used Motor Oil on the Quality of Water).
 The data is written so that the manipulated variable data is recorded in the left-hand column and the responding variable data is written in the right-hand column.

-Teacher Note: Eventually students should be able to develop their format for recording data.
+Teacher Note: Eventually students should be able to develop their own format for recording data.
 The T-chart is a good basic way to help them think about organizing their data.